orchest/orchest/docs/source/development/implementation_details.md

 Note, that there is one go routine per queue as to not concurrently work on tasks from the same queue.

+### Specification

+#### Specifying custom images in the `OrchestCluster` CR

+Details can be found here: [PR #1205](https://github.com/orchest/orchest/pull/1205).

+In short, a custom image can be specified for an Orchest service.
+This image can have a custom registry, name and/or tag.
+When the custom image is specified in the `OrchestCluster` CR on creation, then the `orchest-controller` will deploy the image to be used.

+On `orchest update` all non-custom images will be updated as regular, whereas custom images will remain unchanged.

 ## Telemetry Events

 The Orchest shared library provides a module